 You’d have trouble beating RingCentral MVP, which gives you enterprise-level features at affordable prices—plus all the tools to help your business communicate successfully.

 The cloud-based phone system is simple to install and use, especially as RingCentral provides an implementation specialist to take you through the process step by step.
 It works with your existing telephone system when compatible, or you can adopt a virtual phone system via the mobile and desktop app.

 The online administration dashboard lets you buy, activate, and assign business phone numbers and virtual extensions to new users or departments.
 And you can upgrade to a memorable vanity number to make your business stand out.

 With tiered pricing plans starting at $19.99 per month per user, it’s easy for small businesses to upgrade when required.
-All plans include unlimited calling in the US and Canada, local or toll-free numbers, unlimited SMS, voicemail-to-email, and HD voice quality.
+All plans include unlimited calling in the US and Canada, local or toll-free numbers, SMS, voicemail-to-email, and HD voice quality.

 RingCentral’s advanced call management features include:

 - Music on hold